laurentperrinet/Perrinet20PredictiveProcessing/README.md

 potential, third generation [@Ghosh09].
 Indeed, event-based representation have many advantages which are a deadlock in DL.
-For instance, instead of repeating all compu­tations for each layer, channel and pixel of a hierarchical network ANN, and for which energy-greedy GPUs are necessary, event-based computations need only to be performed for active units at the time of a spike.
+For instance, instead of repeating all compu­tations for each layer, channel and pixel of a hierarchical ANN, and for which energy-greedy GPUs are necessary, event-based computations need only to be performed for active units at the time of a spike.
 In particular, a fast developing area of research consists in developing dedicated hardware, such as neuromorphic chips, which would allow to scale the effective volume of computations beyond the last generations of classical semi-conductors (CPUs, GPUs) which attain the limits of Moore's Law.

 Crucial in this new type of representation is on one hand the discrete nature of the addressing of neurons and on the other hand the analog nature of the timing of spikes.
 Notable results using such architectures have been made in real-time classification and sensor fusion [@Oconnor13] and in pattern recognition [@Lagorce17].
-Indeed, an important property of SNNs is the ability to represent dynamically a latent, internal variable (the membrane potential in neuro-physiology) and to emit a spike when (and only when) an internally defined threshold is reached.
+Indeed, an important property of SNNs is the ability to dynamically encode a latent, internal variable (the membrane potential in neuro-physiology) and to emit a spike when (and only when) an internally defined threshold is reached.
 This defines each spiking neuron as an integrator (similarly